USEPA/AMET/docs/AMET_Users_Guide_v1.md

 ozone.
 No postprocessing of the downloaded data is necessary in order for them to be compatible with AMET’s sitecmp.

-*Species used with AMET*:
+*Hourly CASTNet Species used with AMET*:

 > Ozone; ozone (ppb)

 *Additional species that could be used with AMET:*

-> Surface Temperature Precipitation
+> Surface Temperature Precipitation<br>
->
-> Relative Humidity 10m Wind Speed
+> Relative Humidity 10m Wind Speed<br>
->
 > Solar Radiation 10m Wind Direction

 ### Interagency Monitoring of PROtected Visual Environments (IMPROVE)

-*Source:* IMPROVE data can be through the IMPROVE web site:
+IMPROVE data are obtained through the IMPROVE web site:
 [**http://vista.cira.colostate.edu/improve/**](http://vista.cira.colostate.edu/improve/).
 The IMPROVE web site links to the Visibility Information Exchange Web System (VIEWS) web site, which is an interactive system for downloading